-Authorization: The Bonds and the Notes are issued pursuant to Titles 7 and 10, as applicable, of the General Statutes of the State of Connecticut, as amended, the Charter of the Town of Southington, and bond ordinances approved by the Town's Board of Finance and Town Council and, as applicable, the voters of the Town at referendum, more particularly described below:
+The Bonds are being issued pursuant to Title 7 of the General Statutes of the State of Connecticut, as amended, the Charter of the Town of Southington, and a bond resolution approved by the Town's Town Council on February 10, 2015.
+The proceeds of the Bonds will be used to refund or defease all or a portion of the outstanding maturities of the Town's bonds originally issued in 2007 and 2009.